24 of the Best Gothic Horror Movies

 5. Black Sunday (1960)

 Gothic horror can take many different forms.
-The genre is relatively diverse and offers a lot of things to love.
+The genre is relatively diverse and offers many things to love.

 We have learned to expect certain things from Gothic tales, such as misty marshes, tragic romances, expansive cemeteries, enormous houses, spooky apparitions, and unfathomable mysteries.